OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/sap.md

 **Additional Entity Type JSON**

 > **Note** :For the additional entity types, certain advanced features may not operate as intended.
 The purpose of this field is to offer users the flexibility to sync entity types beyond the default options.
 * In Sap, all the objects' entries are available in the TADIR table, along with their Object Type.
 This document will use the word 'Entity Type' for Object Types in Sap.
-Out of the available entity types in TADIR, OpsHub Integration Manager supports limited entity types by default.
+Out of the available entity types in TADIR, <code class="expression">space.vars.SITENAME</code> supports limited entity types by default.
-* If there are entity types present in the TADIR table but not included in the supported list of OpsHub Integration Manager, the user can integrate them by registering their details in the Additional Entity Type field in the Sap system form.
+* If there are entity types present in the TADIR table but not included in the supported list of <code class="expression">space.vars.SITENAME</code>, the user can integrate them by registering their details in the Additional Entity Type field in the Sap system form.
 This can be done using the following JSON template:

 ```json
 [